WangchukSherpa/GrocAppCP/README.md

 1. Set up a SQL Server database using SQL Server Management Studio.
 2. Update the connection string in the `appsettings.json` file.
 3. Run database migrations (if any) using Entity Framework.
+4. Run the Master_Query.sql file

 ### Payment Integration (Stripe)

 1. Set up a Stripe account at https://stripe.com/.
 2. Retrieve your Stripe API keys and add them to the backend configuration in `appsettings.json`.

-## API Documentation

-You can find the full API documentation at `https://localhost:7275/swagger/index.html` (for development).

-## Contribution Guidelines

-We welcome contributions from the community!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.

-## Contact
+## Credits

-If you have any questions or feedback, feel free to reach out to us at    j.w.sherpa207@gmail.com && tathagatbhanjdev@gmail.com
+If you have any questions or feedback, feel free to reach our Contributors- j.w.sherpa207@gmail.com ,tathagatbhanjdev@gmail.com and kk@gmail.com